gvwilson/sql-tutorial/pages/index.md

 [% section_break class="exercise" %]

 [% exercise %]
+How does the result of the previous query change if the check for null body mass is removed?
+Why is the result without that check misleading?

+[% exercise %]
 What does each of the expressions shown below produce?
 Which ones do you think actually attempt to divide by zero?